 How do you feel when your friends come over for a cup of coffee and your home is a mess?
 A little bit ashamed, right?
 Come on, be honest here.
 Of course, you do, and so do I. You don’t want to sit and talk with a pair of dirty socks staring you both in the face.
 Or a big pile of papers and advertising leaflets on the table.
 When you take the time to declutter your home and get things organized again, you will be able to invite people in for a cuppa without the initial embarrassment when they ring your doorbell.

-Declutter with the family or doing it yourself
+Declutter with the family or do it yourself

 Whenever you feel like you need to go through all the rooms in your home, you can choose to do it all by yourself or involve the whole family in the process.
 See what fits your personality and family best.
 Are you a bit of a control freak (like me) and you want to keep an eye on everything, maybe it’s best to do it yourself.
 Of course, you can ask for help on certain moments, but taking care of most yourself, lets you go on your own pace and you know exactly what goes and what stays.